Mc-Zen/zero/README.md

 - `omit-zero-exponent: bool = false` : Determines whether a power with an exponent of 0 is omitted.
 - `positive-sign: bool = false` : If set to `true`, positive coefficients are shown with a $+$ sign.
 - `positive-sign-exponent: bool = false` : If set to `true`, positive exponents are shown with a $+$ sign.
 - `trim-zeros: bool = false` : If set to `true`, trailing zeros are trimmed from the fractional part of the number.
 By default, they are kept in order to preserve the given input precision but especially for `float` input and automatic exponents, such as scientific notation, it can be useful to trim any trailing zeros.
+[Rounding](#rounding) is applied after trimming.
 - `base: int | content = 10` : The base used for scientific power notation.
 - `uncertainty-mode: str = "separate"` : Selects one of the modes `"separate"`, `"compact"`, or `"compact-separator"` for displaying uncertainties.
 The different behaviors are shown below: